-Parking Post Code for Sat Nav: Limited parking available.
+Parking and Post Code for Sat Nav (where applicable): Limited parking available.
 Pavement parkers on the A5 will rightly be ticketed.

 The ascent of the Glyderau via the Devil’s Kitchen from Ogwen is one of the classic Snowdonia walks.
 Setting off steadily up to Llyn Idwal, the path then begins to show it’s true colours and climbs steeply up the Devil’s Kitchen.
 It then becomes steeper for the scree path up Glyder Fawr, but once you’re up there then you realise the climb was worth it.

 1 The walks starts off anywhere along the A5 between Glan Denau and Ogwen.
 We suggest setting off at the far end at Glan Denau in order to get the pavement walking out of the way first.
 Alternatively, you can walk along the north shore of Llyn Ogwen rather than following the A5.
 Head towards Ogwen and the visitor centre, with the good path ascending to the left.

 2 Folow this well made path as is climbs steadily up to Cwm Idwal.
 At Llyn Idwal, you can take the path along either shore, we just happened to choose to turn right for this ascent.

 3 The path gains height steadily, until you reach the steep climb to Devil’s Kitchen.
 There, the walk takes on a new aspect as the path rises steeply between the crags.
 Eroded in places, it’s a better ascent than a descent!